DarthMoulByte/UnityTiled/README.md

 ![Tileset Tool Window](./Readme_TilesetTool.png)

+Open with `Window->Tiled->Tileset Tool`.

-This is a little editor window found in `Window->Tiled->Tileset Tool`.
-The purpose is to automatically set a texture to use multiple sprites and provide a faster way to cut up the texture into the necessary tiles in a way that is compatible with the map converter.
+The purpose of this tool is to automatically set a texture to use multiple sprites and provide a faster way to cut up the texture into the necessary tiles in a way that is compatible with the map converter.

 ## Map Converter

 ![Map Converter](./Readme_MapConverter.png)

+Open with `Window->Tiled->Map Converter`.

 This is the main editor window.
 Provide a game object to be the root of the map or leave it blank to have one generated (note: all children are deleted!).
 Locate the TMX file in your asset directory and click the Convert button.
 All layers are represented as Z-ordered objects in the map root and each tile is added as a new Sprite.